Automation Is Changing the Way We Work

 Jobs that require a great deal of common sense, creative thinking, and social intelligence, on the other hand, will require human workers, according to the study.
 At present, replicating social intelligence has proven too difficult.

-“Doctors and lawyers are much easier to automate than street sweepers,” Pedro Domingos, professor of computer science at University of Washington, explained in an interview with National Geographic.
+“Doctors and lawyers are much easier to automate than street sweepers,” Pedro Domingos, professor of computer science at the University of Washington, explained in an interview with National Geographic.

 Although it may seem counterintuitive, AI is more adept at mimicking the mental minutiae of professions rather than physical labor, according to Domingos.